 There are two ways to connect a computer to your High-Speed Internet network: by wireless connection and by wired connection.
 This article explains how to set up a wired connection.
 Simply choose your operating system to begin:

-If you have more computers than you have ports on your router, you can add an Ethernet hub or switch to expand the number of ports.
-Simply run another Ethernet cable (or a crossover cable) from the "Uplink" port of the new hub or switch to a yellow Ethernet port on the router.
-For help in buying an Ethernet hub or switch, we recommend you consult your local computer store and explain what you're trying to accomplish.
+If you have more computers than ports on your router, you can add an Ethernet hub or switch to expand the number of ports.
+Run another Ethernet or crossover cable from the "Uplink" port of the new hub or switch to a yellow Ethernet port on the router.
+For help in buying an Ethernet hub or switch, consult your local computer store and explain what you're trying to do.

-Connecticut Customers: If you are not sure which device you have, look for a sticker on the device with information that includes "2WIRE" or "Motorola".
-Then read these instructions for connecting multiple computers.
+Connecticut Customers: Not sure which device you have?
+Look for a sticker on the router with information that includes "2WIRE" or "Motorola".
+Read these instructions for connecting multiple computers.